-- The expectation of retired life mortality was changed to the PubS.H-2010(B) Retiree Table with the following adjustments: - For males, 112% of male rates from ages 18 to 75 scaled down to 105% for ages 80 to 119. - For females, 85% of the female rates from ages 18 to 65 scaled up to 102% for ages 75 to 119. - Projection scale MP-2018 will be used to project future improvements in life expectancy generationally. - The expectation of disabled mortality was changed to PubT.H-2010 Disabled Retiree Table for disabled retirees with the following adjustments: - For males, 137% of male rates at all ages. - For females, 115% of female rates at all ages. - Projection scale MP-2018 will be used to project future improvements in life expectancy generationally. - The price inflation assumption was reduced from 3.00% to 2.75%.
+- The expectation of retired life mortality was changed to the PubS.H-2010(B) Retiree Table with the following adjustments: - For males, 95% of male rates up to age 60, 110% for ages 61 to 75, and 101% for ages above 77. - For females, 84% of female rates up to age 72, 100% for ages above 76. - Projection scale MP-2020 will be used to project future improvements in life expectancy generationally. - The expectation of disabled mortality was changed to PubG.H-2010 Disabled Table for disabled retirees with the following adjustments: - For males, 134% of male rates at all ages. - For females, 121% of female rates at all ages. - Projection scale MP-2020 will be used to project future improvements in life expectancy generationally. - The expectation of contingent annuitant mortality was based on the PubS.H2010(B) Contingent Annuitant Table with the following adjustments: - For males, 97% of male rates at all ages. - For females, 110% of female rates at all ages. - Projection scale MP-2020 will be used to project future improvements in life expectancy generationally. - The price inflation assumption was reduced from 2.75% to 2.40%.